 Greening the Monterey Jazz Festival

 Over the last several years, Monterey Jazz Festival has embarked on several initiatives to Green the event.
 We have partnered with ecologically-minded companies to reduce the carbon footprint of the festival, reduce waste through recycling; minimize the use of polystyrene/Styrofoam materials, and keep our planet clean.
-You can read about this year's results, Sustainability in Action: Jazz Festival 2012 Report, prepared by the Offset Project.
+You can read about the results, Sustainability in Action: Monterey Jazz Festival 2014 Report, prepared by the Offset Project.

 Ecology Action of Santa Cruz established a grant funded program known as the Five Star Recycling partnership in 2007.
 Over the course of the grant term, Ecology Action and grant partners implemented comprehensive beverage container recycling programs at 27 special events.
 These special events and the venues which host them received professional assistance, bins, signage and full staff training to increase beverage container diversion and help get each facility closer to zero waste.
 The Monterey County Fairgrounds received hundreds of blue recycling barrels that are currently used during all venue events.